apache/arrow-site/powered_by.md

   written in Rust.
 It is the future core of InfluxDB; supporting industry standard SQL, InfluxQL, and Flux.
 IOx uses Apache Arrow as its in-memory format, Apache Parquet as its persistence format and Apache Arrow Flight for RPC.
+* **[IOMETE][60]:** IOMETE, a sovereign data lakehouse for AI and analytics, embeds an Arrow Flight SQL server within its Apache Spark-based query engine, converting results to Arrow columnar format and streaming them to clients via the Flight RPC protocol.
+IOMETE provides high-throughput SQL access for BI tools and applications through standard JDBC and ADBC interfaces.
 * **[Kaskada][49]:** An open source event processing engine written in Rust and built on Apache Arrow.
 * **[libgdf][14]:** A C library of CUDA-based analytics functions and GPU IPC